-- Nu (ヌー, Nū): Opponent cannot use down button to quickly drop pieces.
+- Nu (ヌー, Nū): Opponent cannot use the down button to quickly drop pieces.

 - Buddies (ナカヨシ, Nakayoshi): As the opponent sends you lines, your side goes down instead of up.
 In Japanese, nakayoshi means "close friend" or "buddy".

-- Earth Release (ドトン, Doton): When one line gets completed, it causes all pieces to fall, except where the crystals are.
+- Earth Release (ドトン, Doton): Activates Rensa mode for the player.
+When a line gets completed, it causes all pieces to fall, except where the crystals are.
 In Japanese, Doton (土遁) translates as "earth release", but can also be read as "earth style".

 There are two boss characters that aren't shown in the main character select screen and have unique Lvl.
 1-4 powers.

-- Select (セレクト, Surekuto): Allows the change of the block using the L and R keys.
+- Select (セレクト, Surekuto): Allows the change of the block using the L and R buttons.

 - Roulette (ルーレット, Rūretto): Mixes up the button layout of the opponents controller randomly.

-- Change (チェンジ, Chenji): Copies and switches the boards of the two players.
+- Change (チェンジ, Chenji): Switches the boards of the two players.

 - Reverse (リバース, Ribāsu): Reverses right and left of the other player's controller.

-- Doubles (ダブルス, Daburusu): Doubles the feed of blocks to the opponent.
+- Doubles (ダブルス, Daburusu): Any lines the player clears will send double the amount of garbage to the opponent

 - Clear (クリアー, Kuriā): Removes all the blocks on the the player's own field.